arduano/simdeez/README.md

 SIMDeez is designed to allow you to write a function one time and produce SSE2, SSE41, AVX2, AVX-512, Neon and WebAssembly SIMD versions of the function.
 You can either have the version you want chosen at compile time or automatically at runtime.

-Originally developed by @jackmott, however I volunteered to take over ownership.
+Originally developed by @jackmott.
+Active maintenance and releases now happen from this repository.

 If there are intrinsics you need that are not currently implemented, create an issue and I'll add them.
 PRs to add more intrinsics are welcome.
 Currently things are well fleshed out for i32, i64, f32, and f64 types.